Labrador: Time zones of Labrador

 Most of Labrador (from Cartwright north and west) uses Atlantic Time (UTC−4 in winter, UTC−3 in summer).
-The south eastern tip nearest Newfoundland uses Newfoundland Time (UTC−3:30 in winter, UTC−2:30 in summer) to stay co-ordinated with the more populous part of the province.
+The southeastern tip nearest Newfoundland uses Newfoundland Time (UTC−3:30 in winter, UTC−2:30 in summer) to stay co-ordinated with the more populous part of the province.

 Climate of Labrador

 Most of Labrador has a subarctic climate (Dfc), but northern Labrador has a tundra climate (ET) and Happy Valley - Goose Bay has a humid continental (Dfb) microclimate.
 Summers are typically cool to mild across Labrador and very rainy, and usually last from late June to the end of August.
 Autumn is generally short, lasting only a couple of weeks and is typically cool and cloudy.
 Winters are long, cold, and extremely snowy, due to the Icelandic Low.
 Springtime most years does not arrive until late April, with the last snow fall usually falling during early June.
 Labrador is a very cloudy place, with sunshine levels staying relatively low during spring and summer due to the amount of rain and clouds, before sharply dropping off during September as winter draws nearer.